PetricaNancu/Web_Sop_Tennis/README.md

 ![](./images_readme/Picture2.png)<br>

-Simple site designed for selling articles and accesories for "court tennis";
+Simple site designed for selling articles and accessories for "court tennis";
 Access to all pages will be done using the navigation bar at the top of the site.

 ![](./images_readme/Picture3.png)<br>